ajbanjara/Wireshark/Development/SubmittingPatches.md

 You should see a "New merge request" button for your branch.
 Press it.

+  - When creating the merge request, [allow commits from upstream members.](https://docs.gitlab.com/ee/user/project/merge_requests/allow_collaboration.html) This will allow members of the Wireshark core team to rebase your commit before applying.
+Since Wireshark only allows fast-forward merges, without this option you yourself will have to return to your merge request to rebase it before it can be merged if any other requests have been merged during the review process.

 # The Review Process

 To see the status of the review process, go to the URL returned in the previous step and see/discuss the patch and its current review status.